 Clustered Development: The grouping or attaching of buildings in such a manner as to achieve larger aggregations of open space than would normally be possible from lot-by-lot development at a given density.
-Clustered development may involve single-family residences and common-wall methods of construction, as opposed to the more traditional pattern of detached dwelling with minimum setback units requirements.
+Clustered development may involve single-family residences and common-wall methods of construction, as opposed to the more traditional pattern of detached with minimum dwelling units requirements.